 #5.
 Geissele Super 3 Gun (S3G) & Super Dynamic 3 Gun (SD3G) Trigger

 For those of you looking for a a hyper-fast and accurate trigger for competition shooting, the Geissele S3G (or the flat trigger SD3G version) is the best AR-15 Trigger money can buy.
-Seriously, check out this ~2 min video of a guy shooting a Geissele SD3G with near full auto speed and insane accuracy.
+Seriously, I’ve seen people shooting a Geissele SD3G with near full auto speed and insane accuracy.
+(I actually had a really cool video embedded below so you could see, but YouTube has been slapping down gun videos lately. 🙁 You can see the fire rate in this 8 second video)

 The Geissele S3G is a single stage trigger with a very short reset, which enables the insane firing rate you just saw.
 You can set it up with either a 4 pound or 3.25 pound pull depending on the spring you use.